 C. A quick Google search will turn up a credit report on anyone

 D. Congress enacted a law in 2003 that entitles everyone to one free credit report per year.
 They can get it from www.AnnualCreditReport.com

-3 of 10 How can a credit score impact a borrower’s mortgage loan?
+3 How can a credit score impact a borrower’s mortgage loan?

 A. The higher the credit score, the lower the interest rate, and thus the monthly payments on a given loan amount